 - Identifying and communicating best practices regarding the application of technology to enhance teaching and learning

 - Designing, developing and producing print-based and digital guides and tutorials to assist faculty and students in performing a variety of technology-related tasks

 - Conducting workshops and one-on-one consultations on leading productivity applications and the University’s learning management system

 - Evaluating emerging technologies that have potential value for teaching and learning

-  To assist with design and development of online courses, Cheyney provides the expertise of our Instructional Design and Innovation as a resource for our faculty.
+To assist with design and development of online courses, Cheyney provides the expertise of our Instructional Design and Innovation Center as a resource for our faculty.
 Support includes:

 - Re-conceptualizing face-to-face courses for online or hybrid delivery